eradiate/eradiate/README.md

   <summary>
   Mitsuba renderer as radiometric kernel
   </summary>
-  We leverage the advanced Python API of this cutting-edge C++ rendering library.
+  We leverage the advanced Python API of a cutting-edge C++ rendering system.
   </details>

   <details>